bcm-uga/mediation-challenge/README.md

 # mediation-challenge
-Repository for the Epigenetic and High-Dimension Mediation Data Challenge (Aussois, June 7-9 2017)
+Repository for the [Epigenetic and High-Dimension Mediation Data Challenge](https://data-institute.univ-grenoble-alpes.fr/events/epigenetic-high-dimension-mediation-data-challenge-710076.htm) (Aussois, June 7-9 2017)

-##  1. Installation of software
+##  1. Install software

 ### Installing R and R-studio
-To participate to the challenge, you need to install [R](http://google.com) on your computer.
+To participate to the challenge, you need to install [R](https://cran.r-project.org/) on your computer.
 To make R easier to use, we suggest to install [RStudio](https://www.rstudio.com/), which is an integrated development environment (IDE) for R.

 ### Installing R packages
-To install R packages that are useful for the challenge, copy and paste in R the following piece of code
+To install R packages that are useful for the data challenge, copy and paste in R the following pieces of code

 ```r
 #Install R packages for the Epigenetic & High-Dimension Mediation Data Challenge